 What is the difference between active yeast and instant yeast?

-What kind of flour do I need to make English Muffins?
+What kind of flour do I need to this Vegan English Muffin recipe?

 I only recommend using all purpose white flour or bread flour.
 I do not recommend experimenting with whole wheat your first time, as it tends to be “thirstier” and requires more water.
 AP flour helps us keep a high-hydration dough, which will yield the most nooks and crannies.